 The last section of a recruitment process policy should focus on what will be done to keep the process current and fit for purpose.
 This can include training for HR staff and hiring managers involved in the process and a commitment to regularly review the policy and ensure it remains compliant with employment laws and upholds a fair, consistent approach.
 It should also include how the policy will be communicated and made accessible to all potential candidates (internally and externally).

 Ready to implement your own recruitment process policy, but need help with the actual recruiting process?
 Factorial can help with that!
 With our intuitive applicant tracking system, you can write job descriptions in no time with Factorial AI, customise your screening questions and conduct background screening checks for legal compliance.
+By centralising these steps, Factorial helps ensure that every hiring manager follows the standardised, compliant procedure outlined in your recruitment process policy, creating an enforceable and auditable trail.
 Our AI-powered tools save time creating job descriptions and filtering candidates, and our system allows you to have an overview of all open positions and where they are in the process at any one point in time.
 You’ll have all communication from the company and candidate centralized, making it easy to reference any key talking points or documents.